ArchageXIII/pillowncase/docs/devenv.rst

-		git checkout -b develop         -- create new branch git push -u origin develop      -- push that branch back to GIT website git clone <url>                 -- clone a git repository will defeult to master active branch git merge development           -- if i'm in master and want to bring in my dev environment git pull origin master          -- if i just want to brin my develop environment to reflect master git merge master                -- if i'm in master and want to bring in my dev environment
+		git checkout -b develop         -- create new branch git push -u origin develop      -- push that branch back to GIT website git clone <url>                 -- clone a git repository will defeult to master active branch git merge develop               -- if i'm in master and want to bring in my dev environment git pull origin master          -- if i just want to brin my develop environment to reflect master git merge master                -- if i'm in master and want to bring in my dev environment